rancher/elemental/docs/backup.md

 For Rancher v2.7.1+ backup will be done automatically by rancher-backup operator and no further operation are needed.
 :::

-## Backup elemental with rancher-backup operator (only for Rancher v2.7 and below)
+## Backup Elemental with rancher-backup operator (only for Rancher v2.7 and below)

 Fetch `rancher-resource-set` object from Kubernetes cluster